mlevine1708/springsteen-cli/README.md

 # Springtseen::Cli
-Hello World

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/springtseen/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Bruce Springsteen CLI

+Welcome to the Bruce Springsteen CLI.
+In this gem, you will be able to access a list of all of Bruce's albums from his entire career.
+You can then select an album, by the number, and get more details about that specific album (description, producer, release date, etc.).

 ## Installation